How to Be Crazy Productive [Get More Done in Less Time]

 Let’s dive into it now.

-This is a story all about how am I, hey guys, Dino Gomez here and you are listening to the Secrets of Coaching podcast, where we break down the nuances of growing a seven figure online coaching business.
+Hey guys, Dino Gomez here and you are listening to the Secrets of Coaching podcast, where we break down the nuances of growing a seven figure online coaching business.
 And we are about to get started in 3 2 1.
 All right, guys, how to be more productive as an online coach or as an online entrepreneur?
 Let’s dive into this one because this kind of ties right into the previous episode of How to Deal with Overwhelm.

 But one of the ways for you to also deal with overwhelm or anxiety or any of the entrepreneurial things and, you know, kind of experiences, lessons, emotions, all that stuff is just being more productive.